Our State-of-the-Art Technology for 5-Star-Rated Dental Care in Encinitas, CA

 We Stay at the Forefront of Dental Advancements for Your Healthiest & Happiest Smile

 Dentistry is a constantly changing field with new technology that strives to make dental procedures less painful and to achieve ever-higher quality results.
 It is important to Dr. McElroy to give our patients the best that dentistry has to offer.
 We incorporate the latest, most cutting-edge dental technology into our day-to-day practice.
-By choosing us for your dental care in Encinitas, CA, you’re guaranteeing the most modern, dynamic treatment available.
+By choosing us for your dental care in Encinitas, CA, you’re guaranteed to receive the most modern, dynamic treatment available.

 Our intraoral camera is a diagnostic dental tool that allows us to detect potential problems in your mouth.
 The camera takes pictures of your external tooth structure, gums, cheeks, and tongue with a small pen-sized camera.
-The images are then magnified and displayed on a computer screen or television monitor to show you exactly what your dental team is seeing.
+The images are then magnified and displayed on a computer screen or television monitor to show you exactly what our dental team is seeing.
 Instead of simply taking our word for it, you can now see clearly for yourself any crack, stain, gap, signs of decay, or receding gum line.
 This helps you understand why treatment may be necessary.
-The accompanying software also provides clear and accurate data so that you and your dentist can select the best treatment options for your needs.
+The accompanying software also provides clear and accurate data so that you and our dentist can select the best treatment options for your needs.

 Cone Beam System